 The trip between Phnom Penh and Sihanoukville is relatively painless.
-Here’s a round-up of the best options (hint: we prefer the mini-buses) to get from Phnom Penh to Sihanoukville and vice-versa.
-The journey take between 3.5 and 6 hours.
+Here’s a round-up of the best options for 2019 (hint: we prefer private taxis) to get from Phnom Penh to Sihanoukville and vice-versa.
+The journey take between 4 and 7 hours.
 The later in the day you leave, the longer the trip will be due to traffic; around dusk it can take an hour or two just to get out of Phnom Penh.

-Private taxis can be hired for anywhere between $45 and $60 to go between Phnom Penh and Sihanoukville.
+Private taxis are the fastest way to get from Phnom Penh to Sihanoukville, and usually cost between $50 and $60.
 In high season the prices can climb even higher.
 Taxis can seat four people, but be warned that they don’t usually have enough room for a ton of luggage.
-Most of the taxis that go between Phnom Penh and Sihanoukville are fairly new Camrys in surprisingly good condition and the drivers aren’t afraid to hit the gas.
-Expect to get there in around 3.5 hours or less, although we’d advise you to keep your eyes closed.
+Most of the taxis that go between Phnom Penh and Sihanoukville are Camrys, and the drivers aren’t afraid to hit the gas.
+Expect to get there in around 4 hours or less, although we’d advise you to keep your eyes closed.
 Later departures will take longer due to traffic.

 You can book a taxi online in advance, and the prices are surprisingly reasonable.
 In fact, if you book online you can get an SUV taxi that seats five for the same price — around $60.
 There is also the option to book a 7- or 10-seat minivan.

 We also have a few taxi recommendations in our Sihanoukville City Guide, but they will need to be booked a day in advance.